ivanbogaeb/steroid-wallpaper/README.md

 ## Metrics

-Steroid metrics are coming directly from the desktop app throught it's independent local API and processed by it's browser module.
+Steroid metrics are coming directly from the desktop app throught it's independent local API and processed by it's browser module, please review **[steroid-app](https://github.com/ivanbogaeb/steroid-app)**.

+> For now metrics have to be requested manually to the app until all functions are added.

 <br>
 <br>